brkabra/swiftui-yt-downloader/README.md

 ## 🧪 Status

-🟡 Learning phase — development hasn’t started yet.
+🟡 Learning phase, development hasn’t started yet.
 This repo is here to show intent, track milestones, and keep me accountable as I go.

 ---

 ## 📚 Learning Disclaimer

 This is a beginner project.
 I'm learning Swift and Xcode as I go, so some parts may be incomplete or inefficient.
-Feel free to leave tips or feedback — I’m here to improve.
+Feel free to leave tips or feedback,  I’m here to improve.